 Sometimes I like to get seeds for "just fun" planting

-Author, Ame Vanorio has 27 years of experience living off-grid, is a certified teacher, and is an organic farmer.
+Author, Ame Vanorio has 29 years of experience as an organic farmer and homesteader.
+She is a certified teacher and teaches programs online.
 She is the director of Fox Run Environmental Education Center and a licensed wildlife rehabilitator.
-She works with community and school gardening programs and teaches classes online.